music-suite/music-suite/docs/src/User-Guide.md

 (seq [g_,a_,b_]|/2 |> seq [c, c, d, d]) |/ 4
 ```

-With @[Aligned] we can represent the fact that the first three notes are "upbeat" notes, and that the main stress of the value should fall on the fourth note:
+With [Aligned][ref-Aligned] we can represent the fact that the first three notes are "upbeat" notes, and that the main stress of the value should fall on the fourth note:

 ```haskell+music
 inspectableToMusic @[Aligned (Voice Pitch)] $